-Interest expense for the year ended December 31, 2020 was \$9.8 million compared to \$21.7 million in 2019.
-Interest expense for the year ended December 31, 2020 included \$6.3 million for default interest on past due debentures and note payable, \$2.1 million for interest associated with loans from a former member of our Board of Directors and approximately \$1.2 million of interest expense on notes payable and finance lease obligations.
-Interest expense for the year ended December 31, 2019 included \$1.6 million for interest associated with loans from a former member of our Board of Directors, and \$16.2 million for the amortization of debt discount and deferred financing costs related to debentures and note payable, including \$9.5 million for the modification of warrants issued in connection with debentures and approximately \$3.6 million of interest expense on debentures, notes payable, finance lease obligations and the settlement of a prepaid forward purchase contract.
+Interest expense for the year ended December 31, 2021 was \$3.2 million compared to \$9.8 million in 2020.
+Interest expense for the year ended December 31, 2021 included \$3.1 million for interest on past due debentures and notes payable and \$0.1 million for interest on loans from a former member of our Board of Directors.
+Interest expense for the year ended December 31, 2020 included \$6.3 million for interest on past due debentures and note payable, \$2.1 million for interest associated with loans from a former member of our Board of Directors and approximately \$1.2 million of interest expense on notes payable and finance lease obligations.
+The decrease in interest expense in 2021 as compared to 2020 was due primarily to the June 30, 2020 exchange of loans from a former member of our Board of Directors for preferred stock and the exchange of debentures on August 31, 2020 for preferred stock, as well as a reduction in the rate of interest charged on certain debentures under the terms of the August 2020 exchange.
+Also, attributing to the decrease in interest expense in 2021 was the exchange of debentures and notes payable for preferred stock in November 2021.